Software Update Process & Procedures

 If you have several files that you wish to keep stored together as part of the same release, you can keep them as a release bundle.
 Then Connect can simply pull the bundle for an update instead of pulling individual files from various locations in Artifactory.
 For more information about creating release bundles in Artifactory, see Release Bundle.

-• Whether you deliver one or multiple containers, choose Docker Compose.
+Whether you deliver one or multiple containers, choose Docker Compose.

 This will give you the consistency of using the same methodology and workflow all the time.
-For detailed examples of building the Deploy Containers and Release Bundle action blocks, see Build an Update Flow.
+For detailed examples of building the Deploy Container and Release Bundle action blocks, see Build an Update Flow.

 We also recommend parameterizing any of the fields in the update flow that will likely be different from one deployment to the next.
 You will fill in the values when the deployment actually runs.
 This is another practice that enables reuse of the update flow.